Mino260806/miwtool/README.md

 </details>

 <details>
-  <summary>Custom watchface created from scratch and uploaded to the watch
+  <summary>Watchface created from scratch and uploaded to the watch  </summary>
-(excuse my poor design lol) </summary>

 ![encoder](examples/encoder_1.jpg)